-Somewhat more recently, one of the most important stories comes from the small community of Yellow Creek, Kentucky, where residents became concerned about the health of their livestock and even themselves.
+What is the research done on the ground in communities?
+One of the most important stories comes from the small community of Yellow Creek, Kentucky, where residents became concerned about the health of their livestock and even themselves.
 They began with a basic and admittedly unsophisticated public health survey of their community that found higher-than-expected levels of cancers and other afflictions.
 They began to suspect the upstream tannery of poisoning their drinking water but lacked the credibility to make the case stick.
 Needing assistance, they were able to enlist the services of faculty and students from Vanderbilt University, who helped them conduct a more detailed study.
-Together they established a link between the illnesses and the tannery, and they eventually won their case in the courts.
+Together they established a link between the illnesses and the tannery, and eventually won their case in the courts.4

 Neighborhood planning is another area where research occurs and often goes unrecognized.
-In the 1980s the Cedar-Riverside neighborhood of Minneapolis had just won an important battle preventing their community from becoming a victim of urban renewal that, in this case as in so many others, was literally urban removal.
+In the 1980s the Cedar-Riverside neighborhood of Minneapolis had just won an important battle preventing their community from becoming a victim of urban renewal which, in this case as in so many others, was literally urban removal.
 As a result of their victory, they attained the unenviable position of having to rebuild their dilapidated single-family housing, which had been left to atrophy by the original urban renewal plan.
 To rebuild the housing they had to do a complete housing study, determining which structures could be rehabbed with limited funds, which were too far gone to save, and where new homes could be built.
-To deal with the cold Minnesota winters, they did a sophisticated study of superinsulation, passive solar construction, and other coldweather construction designs from around the world.
-Today, the neighborhood remains an important role model for neighborhood-based redevelopment and winter weather resistance.
+To deal with the cold Minnesota winters, they did a sophisticated study of superinsulation, passive solar construction, and other cold-weather construction designs from around the world.
+Today, the neighborhood remains an important role model for neighborhood-based redevelopment and winter weather resistance.5 cast members interviewed experts in the field of developmental disabilities, and as the research progressed they began to explore more and more deeply the politics of the treatment, and mistreatment, they were receiving at the hands of professionals.
+The resulting performance then exposed and explored those treatment politics, changing forever the understandings of the cast members and, for many members of the audience, removing the stigma previously associated with developmentally disabled adults.6